danielcbit/apcctrl/doc/manual/manual.rst

 --with-net-port=port  This option allows
     you to specify what port apcupsd will use for Master and Slave communications.
 The default is system dependent but usually 6666.
-    This option simply sets the appropriate port in the apcupsd.conf file, which can be changed at any later time.
+    This option simply sets the appropriate port in the apcctrl.conf file, which can be changed at any later time.
 --with-upstype=type  This option allows you
     to specify the type of UPS that will be connected to your computer.
     The default is: smartups.
-This option simply sets the appropriate UPS type in the apcupsd.conf file, which can be changed at any later time.
+This option simply sets the appropriate UPS type in the apcctrl.conf file, which can be changed at any later time.
 --with-upscable=cable  This option allows
     you to specify what cable you are using to connect to the UPS.
 The default is: smart.
-This option simply sets the appropriate UPS cable in the apcupsd.conf file, which can be changed at any later time.
+This option simply sets the appropriate UPS cable in the apcctrl.conf file, which can be changed at any later time.
 --disable-install-distdir  This
     option modifies the apcupsd Makefiles disable installation of the